-At times we can get a little carried away bidding at our favorite online auction site, DealDash, it happens to even the best and most seasoned player, but I have a few rules I give myself to avoid using too many bids.
+At times we can get a little carried away bidding at our favorite penny auction site, DealDash, it happens to even the best and most seasoned player, but I have a few rules I give myself to avoid using too many bids.

 Often I will bid on an item just to exchange for the bids, I have gotten too emotionally involved with these auctions, like I really want the item, but the truth is, I don’t want it, I just want the bids.
 So, I avoid getting emotionally involved with this type of auction.
 To do that, you have to set limits for yourself, if you decide to use only 25 bids to try to win this $150 item, stick to that.
 If you didn’t win the item by then, you’re not getting the deal you want, and what do you do with a bad deal?
 Walk.